galtzo-floss/logos/README.md

 - Org logo directory structure: `<org name>` / `<logos>`
 - Project logo directory structure: `<org name>` / `<project name>` / `<logos>`
 - Logo Naming
+  - SVG (Vector)
     - The main logo will be an SVG if one is available.
       - It will be named `logo.svg`
+      - It will be 500px, if possible
+    - `avatar` - 1:1 aspect ratio (square) and < 200px
+      - Normally there will be a 128px avatar for wordpress, and other sites that use the size
+      - and a 192px avatar for gitlab, and other sites that use the size.
+  - PNG (Rasterized)
     - Rasterized logos are PNG if available, otherwise JPEG, and named according to size, shape, and intended usage.
 Possible base names start with:
     - `avatar` - 1:1 aspect ratio (square) and < 200px
+      - Normally there will be a 128px avatar for wordpress, and other sites that use the size
+      - and a 192px avatar for gitlab, and other sites that use the size.
     - `square` - 1:1 aspect ratio (square) and >= 200px
+      - Normally there will be a 250px, and a 500px.
     - `social-preview` - Roughly 2:1 to 3:1 aspect ratio, and > 640px wide
     - `tall` - aspect ratio of <1:1 (vertically oblong)